goatslacker/lz/README.md

 `lz`
 ==

-the fastest functional list/text lazy module in JavaScript
+the fastest functional lazy library for JavaScript

-this isn't a function programming do it all library -- this is a collection of useful functions for working with lists and text as efficiently as possible
+this isn't an FP do it all library -- this is a collection of useful functions for working with lists and text as efficiently as possible